Skip to main content

 Step 4: In order to get the correct answers for all of the other numbers in your data set, just do the following:

-Click on the cell where you typed in your formula and then mouse over it until you see a black cross icon, then click and drag your formula down to the other cells in that column to copy it to them.
+Click on the cell where you entered your formula and then mouse over it until you see a black cross icon, then click and drag your formula down to the other cells in that column to copy it to them.
 Once you release the mouse button, the correct answers for each of the values in your data set should immediately appear as they did for the first value.

 how to multiply in excel multiplying numbers by a constant